djmaze/resticker/README.md

 ### Using the `rclone` repository type

-In order to use the `rclone` repository type, you need to prepare a `rclone.conf` file and mount it inside the container at `/run/secrets/rclone.conf`.
+In order to use the `rclone` repository type, you need to prepare an `rclone.conf` file and mount it inside the container at `/run/secrets/rclone.conf`.

 So when in swarm mode, you can just use `rclone.conf` as a *Docker secret*.